Generalized Location-Scale Mixtures of Elliptical Distributions: Definitions and Stochastic Comparisons: Introduction and Motivation

 where $\boldsymbol{X}$ follows elliptical distribution with location parameter $0$ and scale parameter $\boldsymbol{\Sigma}$ and $\boldsymbol{Z}$ is a non-negative random quantity follows beta distribution.
-Arslan \cite{Arslan2008} call this class of distributions as the ``Generalized Hyperbolic Skew-Slash Distributions''.
-In the field of finance, Simaan \cite{simaan1993} proposed that the vector of returns on financial assets should be represented as
+This class of distributions is termed as the ``Generalized Hyperbolic Skew-Slash Distributions''.